 Eaten both as a foodstuff and used as a seasoning, these popular peppers can contribute as many as 17 health and wellness benefits to the body.
 They have been known to help suppress irritating coughs and sore throats, and help with indications of cold and flu.
 Cayenne pepper helps break up and move congested mucus, making it a recommended food for anyone who is suffering from bronchial congestion or respiratory ailments.

-In addition to these effective foods, you can also supplement with AllerTrex™.
+In addition to these effective foods, you can also supplement with AllerTrex®.
 This powerful lung cleansing formula consists of a blend of all natural herbs that have been used to help lung related symptoms for centuries.
-AllerTrex™ is made without using any alcohol and is the first product of its kind on the market.
+AllerTrex® is alcohol-free and the first product of its kind on the market.

 - Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM